-The monthly power bill can be a source of anxiety for New Zealanders – so it makes sense to save money on the cost of electricity however you can.
-Cheaper night tariffs are offered by certain energy retailers which means you could save money as you sleep.
-As explained, they can be a sure-fire way to rest easy at night.
+The monthly power bill can be a source of anxiety – so it makes sense to save money on the cost of electricity however you can.
+Cheaper night tariffs are offered by some energy retailers, which means you could save money as you sleep.
+As we explain, they can be a sure-fire way to rest easy at night.

 What are night tariffs?

-There are a number of different electricity tariffs on offer from energy retailers, and it pays to find the right one for you.
-Night tariffs offer a cheaper power rate at night, when the demand for electricity is at its lowest across New Zealand.
-These plans usually charge a bit more for peak power use during the day.
+There are a variety of different electricity tariffs on offer from energy retailers, and it pays to find the right one for you.
+Night tariffs offer a cheaper power rate at night, when the demand for electricity is at its lowest.
+However, some of these plans can charge a bit more for peak power use during the day.

 Often called day/night plans, night tariffs are promoted as being a good option for households that use an above-average amount of power at night.
 However, there are some tricks for making the most of a night tariff rate.

-Households wanting to sign up for a day/night plan will usually need a smart meter or a separate night meter, so your electricity retailer knows when you are using your power.
-About 80% of New Zealand houses have a smart meter and many electricity retailers will install them for free if you do not have one.
+Households wanting to sign up for a day/night plan will usually need a smart meter, so your electricity retailer knows when you are using your power.
+About 83% of New Zealand homes have a smart meter, so chances are you already have one.

 Is a plan with a night tariff right for you?

-Like all electricity tariffs and power plans, there are pros and cons to being on a night tariff and it is not suitable for all homes.
+Like all electricity tariffs and power plans, there are pros and cons to being on a night tariff.
+So one might not be suitable for all homes.

 Day/night plans tend to benefit households where occupants go out to work or school during the day.
 The benefits are less if someone in your household stays home, as they will invariably use power during the day.